Magnolia (film): Filming

-Filming began on January 12, 1999, and was initially scheduled to be 79 days, but ending up lasting until June 24, 1999, making a total of 90 filming days plus 10 days of second unit filming.
+Filming began on January 12, 1999, and was initially scheduled to be 79 days, but ended up lasting until June 24, 1999, making a total of 90 filming days plus 10 days of second unit filming.

 Anderson is known for the use of long takes in his films that move along considerable distances with complex camera movements and transitions with actors and the sets.
 Of the long takes in Magnolia, the most notable may be the 2 minutes 15 seconds where character Stanley Spector arrives at the studio for a taping of What Do Kids Know?, the camera seamlessly moving through multiple rooms and hallways and transitioning to follow different characters throughout the single take.

 For the look of the film, the production designers analyzed films with close, tight and warm color palettes and applied it to Magnolia.
 They also wanted to evoke the colors of the magnolia flower: greens, browns and off-whites.
 For the section of the prologue that is set in 1911, Anderson used a hand-cranked Pathé camera that would have been used at the time.
 Some of the actors were nervous about their scene singing the lyrics to Mann's "Wise Up", so Anderson asked Moore to go first to help set the pace which everyone else followed.

 Anderson and New Line Cinema reportedly had intense arguments about how to market Magnolia.
 He felt that the studio did not do a decent enough job on Boogie Nights and did not like the studio's poster or trailer for Magnolia.
 Anderson ended up designing his own poster, cut together a trailer himself, wrote the liner notes for the soundtrack album, and pushed to avoid hyping Cruise's presence in the film in favor of the ensemble cast.
 Even though Anderson ultimately got his way, he realized that he had to "learn to fight without being a jerk.
 I was a bit of a baby.
 At the first moment of conflict, I behaved in a slightly adolescent knee-jerk way.
 I just screamed."